beginning of content

 What causes pancreatic cancer?

-Research regarding the impact of diet on pancreatic cancer suggests that large amounts of red and processed meats may increase in risk of pancreatic cancer.
-A diet that includes a greater proportion of fruit and vegetables may decrease the risk.
+Research suggests that eating a lot of red and processed meats may increase your chance of getting pancreatic cancer.
+Eating more fruit and vegetables may decrease your chances.

 Smoking and pancreatic cancer